Our annual goat round-up on Ventnor Downs

 As well as providing food for the goats, the oaks also give them shelter.
 In turn, the animals maintain a healthy balance of grassland, scrub and trees on the downs, and help to conserve this rare habitat.

 The goats are very elusive, so it takes a big team of volunteers and staff to walk across the downs in a chain, flushing them out from trees and scrub, towards a pen.
-Last year we had more helpers than ever before, including 28 volunteers and 14 National Trust staff from the mainland.
-We also had extra assistance from the BBC Countryfile team who filmed the event and even helped to trim the goat's hooves.
+Last year we had more helpers than ever before, including over 70 volunteers and National Trust staff from the mainland.

 Helping to protect our places

 So why do so many people want to help on a potentially wet and windy day in autumn?
 Well for some it is the adrenalin driven thrill of the chase, and plenty of exercise in the fresh morning air.
 But for all involved, it offers the chance to participate in essential conservation work, as part of a wider team to preserve this beautiful environment.
 And of course, at the end of it all, you finally get to see those wily goats…….. and eat lots of well-earned, homemade cake.

 " As a family we wanted to get involved with a conservation charity and gain some new skills.
 The goat round-up has been perfect for that, and it's been really good fun too."

 Enjoy free access to more than 500 places with National Trust membership

 We're a charity and rely on your donations to help our conservation work